-A sloped ceiling makes a strong architectural statement in a home, but mounting a ceiling fan on an angled ceiling requires more than your standard fan installation tools.
+A vaulted ceiling makes a strong architectural statement in a home, but mounting a ceiling fan on an angled ceiling requires more than your standard fan installation tools.
 When buying a new ceiling fan, confirm the fan is compatible with sloped mounting.

-To determine if a sloped ceiling kit is necessary, gather the following materials and use the steps below to calculate the angle of the ceiling.
+Otherwise, to determine if a sloped ceiling kit is necessary, gather the following materials and use the steps below to calculate the angle of the ceiling.

 The rise is the height difference between two walls.
 To find the rise, follow the steps below:

-Using the tape measure, measure the height of the ceiling, from the highest point of the ceiling to the floor.
+- Using the tape measure, measure the height of the ceiling, from the highest point of the ceiling to the floor.
 Record this first measurement.

-Using the tape measure, measure the height of the wall, from the floor to the lowest point of the ceiling (the spot where the wall and the ceiling meet).
+- Using the tape measure, measure the height of the wall, from the floor to the lowest point of the ceiling (the spot where the wall and the ceiling meet).
 Record this second measurement.

-Subtract the wall height from the ceiling height to obtain the rise of the ceiling.
+- Subtract the wall height from the ceiling height to obtain the rise of the ceiling.